 πŸ“‹ Overview

-Discovers keys from your code, all existing language files, and framework defaults to create a complete picture, ensuring no translation is left behind.
+Discovers keys from your code and existing files to create a complete picture, ensuring no translation is left behind.
+Use --skip-existing to only add missing keys.

 High Performance

-Features a fork driver for Linux/macOS enabling lightning-fast parallel processing, and a stable sync driver for Windows compatibility.
+Features a fork driver for lightning-fast parallel processing on Linux/macOS/WSL, and a stable sync driver for Windows.

 πŸš€ Installation